-The following table sets forth our cash and cash equivalents and capitalization as of September 30, 2024:
+The following table sets forth our cash and cash equivalents and capitalization as of December 31, 2023:

-- · on an actual basis; - on an as adjusted basis to give effect to: - the Contribution effected prior to the completion of this offering. - the 10 for 1 split of our common shares effected prior to the completion of this offering. - the issuance and sale by us of 9,000,000 common shares in this offering at an assumed initial public offering price of \$16.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses paid and payable by us and the application of the net proceeds from this offering as described in "Use of Proceeds." - the declaration and payment on October 25, 2024 of a \$51.6 million return of capital to Titan Cement International.
-The return of capital was funded through a combination of drawdowns on short-term third party and short-term and long-term related party credit facilities.
+- on an actual basis; - on an as adjusted basis to give effect to: - · the Reorganization Transactions to be effected prior to the completion of this offering. - the issuance and sale by us of common shares in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us and the application of the net proceeds from this offering as described in "Use of Proceeds." - the to split of our common shares to be effected prior to the completion of this offering.

-The as adjusted information set forth in the table below is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
+The as adjusted information set forth in the table below is illustrative only and will be adjusted based on the Reorganization Transactions and the actual initial public offering price and other terms of this offering determined at pricing.
 You should read this information together with our audited annual consolidated financial statements, and the accompanying notes thereto appearing elsewhere in this prospectus and the sections titled "Prospectus Summary-Summary Historical Consolidated Financial Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 The following amounts are in millions, except per share data.

-As of Septe mber 30, 2024
+As of December 31, 2023

-Actual As Adjusted
+As Actual Adjusted ^{(1) (2)}

-ousands)
+(in thousands)

-Cash and Cash Equivalents (1) \$ 12,149 144,914
+Cash and Cash Equivalents \$ 22,036

 Debt:

-Short-term borrowings, including accrued interest (3) 141,816 175,816
+Short-term borrowings, including accrued interest 267,670

-Long-term borrowings (3) 227,858 245,449
+Long-term borrowings 76,262

-Lease liabilities (current and non-current) 69,516 69,516
+Lease liabilities (current and non-current) 65,481

-Total Debt \$ 439,190 490,781
+Total Debt \$ 409,413

-Stockholders' equity: ,
+Stockholders' equity:

-Common stock (1)(2) 25,419 1,843,625
+Common stock 25,219

-Share premium(1)(2)(3) 168,605 933,943
+Share premium 168,791

-Capital reserves 4,039 4,039
+Capital reserves 4,039

-Retained earnings (1) 560,269 555,878
+Retained earnings 518,621

-Common control reserve (2) (2,497,498)
+Accumulated other comprehensive income/ (loss) 3,101

-Accumulated other comprehensive income/ (loss) 4,330 4,330
+Total stockholders' equity \$ 719,771

-Total stockholders' equity \$ 762,662 844,317
+Total Equity 719,771

-Total Capitalization \$ 1,201,852 1,335,098
+Total Capitalization \$ 1,129,184